exo08/COSC-3380-Database-Project/README.md

 ### Local Setup

+**Use Website-file-structure branch for deployment, all of the file path names follow this structure**

 1. **Clone the Repository**
 2. **Configure Database Connection**

-   Edit `web/config.php` with your database credentials:
+   Edit `public/app/config.php` with your database credentials:
    ```php
    $servername = "localhost";
    $username = "your_db_username";